 '''

 geneSet(x, i, j, ...)

 S4 method for signature 'GeneSetDb'

 geneSet(

 х,

 i,

-j,

 active.only = is.conformed(x),

 with.feature.map = FALSE,

-...,

 collection = NULL,

 name = NULL,

 as.dt = FALSE

 )

 S4 method for signature 'SparrowResult'

 geneSet(

 х,

 i,

 j,

 active.only = TRUE,

 with.feature.map = FALSE,

-...,
+. . . ,

 collection = NULL,

 name = NULL,

 as.dt = FALSE

 )

 '''

-Х Object to retrieve the gene set from, either a GeneSetDb or a SparrowResult. i The collection, name compound key identifier of the gene set j The collection, name compound key identifier of the gene set passed down to inner functinos active.only only look for gene sets that are "active"?
-Defaults to TRUE if x is conformed to a target expression object, else FALSE. conform() for further details. with.feature.map If TRUE, then details of the feature mapping from the original feature_id space to the target feature space are included (default: FALSE). collection using i as the parameter for "collection" isn't intuitive so if speficially set this parameter, it will replace the value for i. name the same for the collection: i parameter relationship, but for j:name. as.dt If FALSE (default), the data.frame like thing that this funciton returns will be set to a data.frame.
-Set this to TRUE to keep this object as a data.table a data.(frame|table) of gene set information.
-If x is a SparrowResult object, then differential expression statistics are added as columns to this result.
+- x Object to retrieve the gene set from, either a GeneSetDb or a SparrowResult. - i, j The collection,name compound key identifier of the gene set - ... passed down to inner functions active.only only look for gene sets that are "active"?
+Defaults to TRUE if x is conformed to a target expression object, else FALSE. conform() for further details. with.feature.map collection using i as the parameter for "collection" isn't intuitive so if speficially set this parameter, it will replace the value for i.